 It was a dark period for Robb to feel he had failed and see everything he had worked so hard for disappear.

-In the months after closing his agency, Robb went back to the drawing board to figure out what went wrong, see where he wanted to go, focus on his own goals, and reached out to others to get an understanding of what went wrong and what his next step should be.
+In the months after closing his agency, Robb went back to the drawing board to figure out what went wrong, see where he wanted to go, focus on his own goals, and reach out to others to get an understanding of what went wrong and what his next step should be.

 He saw that these services were easy to deliver and scale, provided a lot of value to clients and that if he niched down on these services and focused on a niche, he could build an agency where he wouldn’t be wearing all the hats.

-He could profitably scale a company he loved to run.
-One where he wasn’t doing all the work and was less stressed.
+He could profitably scale a company he loved to run—one where he wasn’t doing all the work and was less stressed.

 Riches in the Niches